First Battle of Przasnysz: The battle

-At this time, units of the XX Army Corps ousted the Russian troops of the right flank of the 12th Army.
-The offensive of the 4th Siberian Corps failed.
+At this time, units of the 20th Army Corps ousted the Russian troops of the right flank of the 12th Army.
+The offensive of the 4th Siberian Army Corps failed.
 On 20 February, German artillery began shelling Osowiec.
 Below hoped that the Scholz's group would be able to bypass the Russians along the left bank of the Bobr river and force them to leave Lomza and Osowiec.
 But in the threatened direction, the commander of the Russian 12th Army, General of the Cavalry Paul von Plehwe, brought the Guards Corps into battle.
-For operations against Osowiec, a group of infantry general Rudolf von Freudenberg (the 11th Landwehr division, the 5th infantry and 6th reserve brigades) was now created in the German 8th Army, and all heavy artillery was transferred to it.
-Gustaf von Dickhuth-Harrach's corps managed to repulse the attacks of the Russian 19th and 2nd Siberian army corps again during the day, the number of prisoners taken from the beginning of the offensive reached 6,800 men.
-The Wernitz's division struck at the Turkestan Corps and took Kitki.
-The newly arrived regiments of the 1st Siberian Corps were thrown into the battle.
+For operations against Osowiec, a group of infantry general Rudolf von Freudenberg (the 11th Landwehr Division, the 5th Infantry and 6th Reserve Brigades) was now created in the German 8th Army, and all heavy artillery was transferred to it.
+Gustaf von Dickhuth-Harrach's corps managed to repulse the attacks of the Russian 19th and 2nd Siberian Army Corps again during the day, the number of prisoners taken from the beginning of the offensive reached 6,800 men.
+The Wernitz's division struck at the Turkestan Army Corps and took Kitki.
+The newly arrived regiments of the 1st Siberian Army Corps were thrown into the battle.

-On 21 February, Plehwe ordered the 2nd Siberian Corps to be transferred to Ostrołęka, from where, from 22 February, an offensive would be launched to strike the flank of the Germans, who had broken through between Przasnysz and the Orzyca River.
+On 21 February, Plehwe ordered the 2nd Siberian Army Corps to be transferred to Ostrołęka, from where, from 22 February, an offensive would be launched to strike the flank of the Germans, who had broken through between Przasnysz and the Orzyca River.

 On 22 February, von Gallwitz continued the offensive.
 On the right flank, Plantier's detachment managed to break through to Slupno.
 The rest of the formations defended on the positions reached.
-Apart from the cavalry, the 19th and 27th army corps (17th, 38th, 76th and 77th infantry divisions and a brigade of the 2nd infantry division from Novogeorgievsk) acted against them.
+Apart from the cavalry, the 19th and 27th Army Corps (17th, 38th, 76th and 77th Infantry Divisions and a brigade of the 2nd Infantry Division from Novogeorgievsk) acted against them.
 The divisions of Brougel and Wernitz continued to push the Russian 1st Turkestan Army Corps.
 Morgen's corps advanced slightly towards the city of Przasnysz.
 Gallwitz ordered Morgen not to storm Przasnysz, which was supposed to be occupied by the approaching 9th Landwehr Brigade, but to connect south of the city with the Wernitz division and then strike at the rear of the 1st Turkestan Army Corps.